Air France Flight 447: Pitot tubes

 After discussing these issues with the manufacturer, Air France sought a means of reducing these incidents, and Airbus indicated that the new pitot probe designed for the A320 was not designed to prevent cruise-level ice-over.
 In 2009, tests suggested that the new probe could improve its reliability, prompting Air France to accelerate the replacement program, which started on 29 May.
 F-GZCP was scheduled to have its pitot tubes replaced as soon as it returned to Paris.
 By 17 June 2009, Air France had replaced all pitot probes on its A330 type aircraft.

 In July 2009, Airbus issued new advice to A330 and A340 operators to exchange Thales pitot tubes for tubes from Goodrich.

-On 12 August 2009, Airbus issued three mandatory service bulletins, requiring that all A330 and A340 aircraft be fitted with two Goodrich 0851HL pitot tubes and one Thales model C16195BA pitot (or, alternatively, three of the Goodrich pitot tubes); Thales model C16195AA pitot tubes were no longer to be used.
-This requirement was incorporated into ADs issued by the European Aviation Safety Agency on 31 August and by the Federal Aviation Administration (FAA) on 3 September.
-The replacement was to be completed by 7 January 2010.
-According to the FAA, in its Federal Register publication, use of the Thales model has resulted in "reports of airspeed indication discrepancies while flying at high altitudes in inclement weather conditions" that "could result in reduced control of the airplane."
-The FAA further stated that the Thales model probe "has not yet demonstrated the same level of robustness to withstand high-altitude ice crystals as Goodrich pitot probes P/N 0851HL."
+This was followed on 12 August by three mandatory service bulletins applying to all A330 and A340 aircraft.
+These required that two of the three tubes be Goodrich 0851HL with the third being either the same or Thales C16195BA.
+Thales C16195AA tubes were no longer to be used.
+This was incorporated into ADs issued by the EASA on 31 August and the FAA on 3 September with the FAA requiring that replacement be completed within 120 days of the effective date.
+The ADs stated that reports of airspeed indication discrepancies while flying at high altitudes in inclement weather conditions were attributable to the model of tube being replaced having a greater susceptibility to adverse environmental conditions, and further noted that the new Thales model had not yet demonstrated the same level of robustness.